 How Your Body Benefits: Reglan reduces the painful, unpleasant symptoms of heartburn, gastroesophageal reflux disease (GERD), and illnesses that cause nausea.

-The brand version of the generic promethazine is geared toward allergies because it acts as a histamine blocker.
+Phenergan is the brand name of the generic promethazine.
+It is geared toward allergies because it acts as a histamine blocker.
 It can also relieve nausea and vomiting.
 Phenergan can also have a calming effect on the brain.

 How Your Body Benefits: Phenergan provides relief for typical allergy symptoms as well as conjunctivitis.
 It’s also helpful for motion sickness that triggers nausea or lightheadedness.
 Some people may use Phenergan in the first few days post-surgery to help them relax.
 Others use it to make it easier to fall asleep at night if mood disorders such as anxiety are keeping them awake.

-If you still have questions about what’s in IV fluid, the experts at Mobile IV Nurses are here to help you.
-The medical professionals on our team, which includes registered nurses and trained paramedics, are highly trained and knowledgeable in IV therapy.
+If you still have questions about what’s included in an IV bag, and about the various types of vitamins, minerals, nutrients, and medications that can be added, the experts at Mobile IV Nurses are here to help you.
+The medical professionals on our team, which includes Registered Nurses and Paramedics, are highly trained and knowledgeable in IV therapy.
 They understand the many uses for IV treatment and can help you determine the best therapy for your health goals.

+One of the many benefits of hiring Mobile IV Nurses is our ability to mix and match ingredients to fit your specific needs.
 You can also rest assured that we use only premium-quality, medical-grade ingredients.
-These are just like the kind of drip IVs you’d get at a hospital emergency room or urgent care center.
-But because we offer mobile service at the location of your choice, there’s no waiting around for treatment like you’d experience at typical emergency care clinics.
+These are just like the kind of drip IVs you’d get at a hospital emergency room or urgent care center, but because we offer mobile service at the location of your choice, there’s no waiting around for treatment like you’d experience at typical emergency care clinics.